 - On later episodes, they were included in the Title Sequence.

 - Fake Interactivity: A little lighter than usual.
-He never really required the audience to play along, but he did treat the camera as the viewer and invite them to join him in activities.
+Mister Rogers never really required the audience to play along, but he did treat the camera as the viewer and invite them to join him in activities.

 - Iconic Outfit: